chrisant996/clink-fzf/README.md

 1. Copy the `fzf.lua` file into your Clink scripts directory (you can run `clink info` to find it, or see [Location of Lua Scripts](https://chrisant996.github.io/clink/clink.html#lua-scripts-location) in the Clink docs for more info).
     - You can also copy the `fzf_git*.*` files into your Clink scripts directory, to enable using fzf to browse git objects.
+    - You can also copy the `fzf_rg.lua` file into your Clink scripts directory, to enable using ripgrep and fzf together to search files and do fuzzy filtering on the results.

 2. Either put `fzf.exe` in a directory listed in the system PATH environment variable, or run `clink set fzf.exe_location <put_full_exe_name_here>` to tell Clink where to find the FZF program.

 3. Set up key bindings.
     - To use the default key bindings, run `clink set fzf.default_bindings true`.
     - To use custom key bindings, add them to your .inputrc file (see [Key Bindings](#key-bindings)).

+4. Optionally install [ripgrep](https://github.com/BurntSushi/ripgrep) for searching files.

+5. Optionally install [bat](https://github.com/sharkdp/bat) for fancy previewing of files.

 # How to use